Join a catchment restoration group

 Local community involvement is one of the keys to the long-term health of water in a catchment, so plants, animals, fish and insects that depend on having healthy water can thrive and flourish.

-- Join a NZ Landcare Trust restoration project.
+- See if there's a community-led catchment group in your area – check this map from NZ Landcare Trust – or a NZ Landcare Trust restoration project.
 Contact your regional office to be connected with one of 150 landcare groups in New Zealand.

 - Get involved with community conservation groups working with the Department of Conservation around the country.
 You can also volunteer for a DOC project, or run your own project.

 - Nature Space has over 400 groups working to restore ecosystems around the country.
 Search for ‘Rivers, streams and lakes’ in your region.